zk-phi/alc-tracker/Readme.markdown

 In your Slack app page,

-- open `Interactivity` tab and turn on the feature, then copy-and-paste the GAS app's public URL to the `Request URL` field
+- open `Interactivity & Shortcuts` tab and turn on the feature, then copy-and-paste the GAS app's public URL to the `Request URL` field

 - open `Basic Information` tab and copy the `Verification Token` in `App Credentials` section